Chymyst/chymyst-core/docs/chymyst02.md

 Emitting a molecule, such as `a(123)`, immediately returns `Unit` but performs a concurrent side effect, adding a new molecule to the soup.
 Such molecules are called **non-blocking**.

-An important feature of the chemical machine is the ability to define **blocking molecules**.
+Chemical machine can also define **blocking molecules**.
-Just like non-blocking molecules, a blocking molecule can be emitted into the soup with a value.
+Just like non-blocking molecules, a blocking molecule carries a value and can be emitted into the soup.
 However, there are two major differences:

-- emitting a blocking molecule is a function call that returns a **reply value**, which is supplied by some reaction that consumed that blocking molecule;
+- emitting a blocking molecule is a function call that returns a **reply value** of a fixed type;
-- emitting a blocking molecule will block the emitting process, until some reaction consumes the blocking molecule and sends the reply value.
+- emitting a blocking molecule will block the emitting reaction or thread, until some reaction consumes the blocking molecule and sends the reply value.

 Here is an example of declaring a blocking molecule: